beubax/join-the-siege/README.md

 ## Design Choices & Rationale

-This system is engineered with a focus on practicality, adaptability, and real-world ML considerations:
+This section outlines some of the thinking behind the system's architecture and component choices.
+The goal was to build a practical and adaptable classification tool.

+*   **Primary Classifier: Lightweight for Efficiency**:
-*   **Lightweight ML Core for Speed and Cost-Effectiveness**: The primary classification engine is a classic machine learning model (e.g., SGDClassifier, MultinomialNB, configurable via `ML_MODEL_TYPE`).
-These models are chosen for their:
+    For the main classification task, I opted for a classic machine learning model (e.g., SGDClassifier, configurable via `ML_MODEL_TYPE`).
+These models offer a good balance between:
-    *   **Efficiency**: They are fast to train and quick for inference, making them suitable for handling document volumes.
+    *   **Speed**: They are generally quick for both training and making predictions, which is helpful when dealing with many documents.
+    *   **Incremental Learning**: A key feature is their support for `partial_fit`.
+This allows the model to learn from new data (like user feedback or documents from a new industry) incrementally, without needing to be retrained from scratch each time.
+This helps the model adapt to real-world data drift and new patterns efficiently.
     *   **Determinism**: Given the same input and model state, they produce the same output, aiding in predictability and debugging.
-    *   **Incremental Learning**: Crucially, they support `partial_fit`, enabling the model to learn from new data (feedback, new industries) on the fly without costly full retraining cycles.
-This helps the model adapt to real-world data drift and new patterns efficiently.
-    *   **Resource Friendliness**: They are generally less resource-intensive than large neural networks, reducing operational costs.

-*   **Transformer Escalation for Enhanced Accuracy**: While lightweight models handle the bulk of classifications, the system incorporates an escalation path.
-If the primary model's confidence for a prediction falls below a configurable threshold (`PREDICTION_CONFIDENCE_THRESHOLD`), the task can be escalated to a more sophisticated on-device transformer model.
-This provides a significant accuracy boost for ambiguous cases.
+*   **Transformer Escalation:**:
+    While the lightweight model handles most cases, I included an option to escalate to an on-device transformer model.
+This happens if the primary model's confidence in a prediction is low (below `PREDICTION_CONFIDENCE_THRESHOLD`).
-    *   **Performance Gains**: Initial tests showed that this hybrid approach can substantially improve classification accuracy (e.g., from ~61% to ~75%) even with a small initial training set for the lightweight model and a limited number of escalations.
+    *   **Improved Accuracy for Tough Cases**: Transformers can offer more nuanced understanding for complex or ambiguous documents, leading to better accuracy in those specific instances.
+Initial tests showed that this hybrid approach can improve classification accuracy (e.g., from ~61% to ~75%) even with a small initial training set and a limited number of escalations
-    *   **Privacy by Design**: The escalation transformer runs on-device (CPU-only), ensuring that document content never leaves the platform, addressing privacy concerns.
-For even more robust performance in less sensitive contexts, future extensions could consider calls to external, state-of-the-art LLMs.
+    *   **Local Processing for Privacy**: By running the transformer on-device, document content remains within the local environment, which can be important for privacy considerations.

+*   **Feedback Loop: Enabling Continuous Improvement**:
-*   **The Power of the Feedback Loop**: Real-world data rarely perfectly matches synthetic or initial training data.
-The feedback mechanism is vital:
+    Real-world data rarely perfectly matches synthetic or initial training data.
+The system includes a feedback mechanism:
-    *   **Targeted Improvement**: By allowing users to submit corrections, the system gathers examples where the current model errs.
-    *   **`partial_fit` in Action**: When retraining is triggered (either on dedicated feedback or all data), these corrected samples, along with their original text (which is stored in the database), are used to update the model via `partial_fit`.
-This method adjusts the model weights based on the new information without "forgetting" what it learned from older data (mitigating catastrophic forgetting to a large extent, especially when class distributions are somewhat stable or new data isn't overwhelmingly skewed).
+    *   **Learning from Corrections**: Users can submit corrected classifications.
+This feedback, along with the original document text (which I store), is then used to update the primary model using `partial_fit`.
+    *   **Iterative Refinement**: This method adjusts the model weights based on the new information without "forgetting" what it learned from older data (mitigating catastrophic forgetting to a large extent, especially when class distributions are somewhat stable or new data isn't overwhelmingly skewed).
 This iterative refinement is key to a production ML system that improves over time.

-*   **Synthetic Data for Agility**: The ability to generate synthetic data (currently simulated LLM calls, but extendable to real ones) is crucial for:
+*   **Synthetic Data:**:
+    To get the system started, especially when real labeled data might be scarce, I incorporated a way to generate synthetic documents (currently using an LLM - gpt4o).
-    *   **Bootstrapping**: Quickly creating an initial training set when no real data is available.
+    *   **Bootstrapping**: This helps create an initial training set.
-    *   **New Industries**: Rapidly adapting the model when new classification categories are introduced, ensuring the model has examples to learn from for these new classes.
+    *   **Adapting to New Categories**: When a new industry is added, synthetic data generation provides initial examples for that category, allowing the model to start learning about it quickly.

+*   **Model Evaluation: Understanding Performance**:
-*   **Systematic Model Evaluation**: Each time the initial model is trained (e.g., on startup or when `train_initial_model_from_scratch` is invoked), it undergoes a validation step.
-Data is split into training and testing sets (70-30), and metrics such as overall accuracy and a detailed per-class classification report (including precision, recall, F1-score) are logged.
-This provides insights into model performance and areas for improvement.
+    Whenever the primary model is trained or retrained from a larger dataset, I perform a validation step.
+The data is split, and I log metrics like overall accuracy and a detailed per-class classification report (including precision, recall, F1-score).
+This gives us a snapshot of how well the model is performing and where it might be struggling.

-*   **FastAPI & Asynchronous Processing**:
+*   **FastAPI & Asynchronous Tasks: For a Responsive System**:
-    *   **FastAPI**: Chosen for its high performance (ASGI), built-in data validation with Pydantic, and automatic OpenAPI/Swagger documentation, accelerating development.
+    *   **FastAPI**: I chose FastAPI for the API layer due to its performance, built-in data validation (Pydantic), and automatic generation of interactive API documentation, which speeds up development.
-    *   **Celery & Redis**: Document processing, ML inference, synthetic data generation, and model retraining are offloaded to Celery background workers, with Redis as the message broker.
-This keeps the API responsive and allows the system to handle long-running tasks and scale effectively.
+    *   **Celery & Redis**: Tasks that can take time—like parsing files, running ML models, generating synthetic data, or retraining—are handled by Celery background workers, with Redis as the message broker.
+This keeps the main API responsive, as it doesn't have to wait for these longer operations to complete.

+*   **SQLite: Simple and Practical Data Storage**:
-*   **SQLite for Simplicity & Portability**: SQLite is used for data persistence (job details, extracted text, feedback).
-It's lightweight, file-based, and suitable for the project's scope, while SQLAlchemy ORM allows for potential future migration to other SQL databases.
-Storing the extracted text directly is a key choice, ensuring that the exact content used for an initial prediction is available for reliable retraining based on feedback.
+    For storing job information, extracted text, and feedback, I use SQLite.
+It's a lightweight, file-based database that's easy to set up and manage for a project of this nature.
+Storing the extracted text itself is important, as it ensures the exact content used for a prediction is available for reliable retraining if feedback is provided.
+The use of SQLAlchemy ORM also offers a path to potentially switch to a different SQL database in the future if needed.

 ## Project Structure